 The arts centre additionally promises to create and directly support 1500 new jobs in the city over a decade and help the next generation of creative talent to flourish, offering a programme of backstage training and skills for people living across Manchester.
 And the Factory Futures programme, part of MIF’s ongoing Factory Academy, will benefit up to 10,000 unemployed young people in the next few years.

 Despite the ongoing delays on its new home, MIF has continued to operate throughout the pandemic; offering a range of support to Manchester's arts community and devising a typically varied events calendar.
-Upcoming happenings include afor modern women from Girl Gang Manchester; part of a new series of online micro-festival events, Festival In My House… And Yours, which continues in 2021 alongside Virtual Factory - a series of online commissions by leading international artists inspired by the architecture and concept of The Factory.
+Upcoming happenings include a fun participatory celebration of domestic spaces for modern women from Girl Gang Manchester; part of a new series of online micro-festival events, Festival In My House… And Yours, which continues in 2021 alongside Virtual Factory - a series of online commissions by leading international artists inspired by the architecture and concept of The Factory.

-Next year will also see MIF’s biennial festival return with 18 days of original work and special events from across the arts spectrum from 1st - 18th July: already announced is, featuring giant puppet Little Amal, with more to be revealed soon.
+Next year will also see MIF’s biennial festival return with 18 days of original work and special events from across the arts spectrum from 1st - 18th July: already announced is The Walk, featuring giant puppet Little Amal, with more to be revealed soon.

 On The Factory’s new £21m funding, Manchester City Council leader Sir Richard Leese said: "This is fantastic news for Manchester and for the cultural economy not just of the North but of the whole country.
 After a year that none of us could have foreseen and that has brought with it challenge after challenge for every one of us, and that has hit the culture sector harder than most, this will now secure the completion of a world-class cultural space that is quite literally going to change lives.